 - Work with schools to ensure Pupil Premium Plus is used effectively

-- Training for foster carers
+- Deliver training for foster carers

 - Support with studies, future pathways and work experience opportunities

 - Provide a designated Virtual School Officer for every looked-after child